rendrasandi/simple-crud/README.md

 The vendor file, only I upload in Google Drive because that file have soo many file inside it. so I can't upload all that files into Github bacause Github give limitation upload only 100 files every commit, and the vendor file have arround 8000 files.
-Actually, it's can do uploading in Github but It will drain the time.
+Actually, it's can do uploading in Github but It will draining the time.